How to Plan Projects, Events, and Campaigns With Marketing Timelines

 - Creating your day of event timeline.
 Create a timed list of who needs to be doing what and when.

 The last thing you need to take care of is your post-event debrief and cost comparison.

-Your debrief should include the entire team and cover what did and didn’t go well and things you can learn from this recent event planning experience.
+Your debrief should include the entire team.
+It should cover what did/didn’t go well and things you can learn from this recent event planning experience.

-Your cost comparison should be a brief review of the budget you had vs. the money you spent.
-If you went over budget use this time to figure out why.
+Your cost comparison should be a brief review of the budget you had versus the money you spent.
+If you went over budget, use this time to figure out why.

 Record the days those meetings will take place in your template, and you’re done.

-What if there was a way to make it easier?
-A simple marketing suite that would help you plan an organize every facet of your marketing strategy.
+What if there was a way to make it easier; a simple marketing suite that would help you plan and organize every facet of your marketing strategy.